These FAQs are now out of date! Please refer to:

 If lots of employees cancel their annual leave because of Covid-19, employers may face high levels of demand for annual leave later in the holiday year, which they may not be able to accommodate.
 In those circumstances, employers may find that they need to refuse some holiday requests in order to meet staffing needs, which could be problematic, and of course employers need to be mindful of their obligation to enable all employees to take their annual leave.
 (Note this should be during the relevant holiday year, but (as discussed at question 5, above), regulations introduced on 27 March 2020 allow workers to carry forward up to four weeks’ annual leave into the next two leave years, if they have been unable to take it due to Covid-19.)

-Some employers are encouraging employees to take a pro-rata amount of annual leave by certain points in the holiday year rather than storing it up.
-Even though holiday travel to certain countries may not have been possible and this may have impacted the plans of some employees, there would still have been a benefit to employees in having a period of relaxation away from work, especially as certain lockdown restrictions have eased and employees will be able to enjoy leisure activities.
+During the pandemic, some employers have been encouraging employees to take a pro-rata amount of annual leave by certain points in the holiday year rather than storing it up.
+Even though holiday travel to certain countries may not have been possible and this may have impacted the plans of some employees, there would still have been a benefit to them in having a period of relaxation away from work, especially as certain lockdown restrictions had eased over last summer and employees were able to enjoy leisure activities.
 Similarly, the current easing of lockdown means that employees may be able to enjoy a period of holiday even if they do not yet feel able to travel internationally due to restrictions in their preferred destination, or post-travel quarantine requirements.
 In this regard, it is worth noting that the Government guidance on holiday entitlement and pay during coronavirus makes clear that employers can still require employees to take holiday on specified dates, notwithstanding the Covid-19 pandemic, by giving notice in accordance with the WTR.
 The required notice is double the number of days’ holiday you want the employee to take.
-(Note, this guidance also applies where employees are on furlough, although certain additional issues need to be considered – see question 26(b) of the FAQs on ‘Furlough under the Revised Coronavirus Job Retention Scheme' for details.)
+(Note, this guidance also applies where employees are on furlough, although certain additional issues may need to be considered – see question 16 of the FAQs on the Extended CJRS for details.)